TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 Legacy interface
 ----------------

-The following functions and classes are ported from the Python 2 module ``urllib`` (as opposed to ``urllib2``).
+The following functions and classes are ported kutoka the Python 2 module ``urllib`` (as opposed to ``urllib2``).
 They might become deprecated at some point in the future.